ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 during the pre-establishment phase with a Local Endpoint specifier, as well as all properties necessary for Protocol Stack selection.
 A Remote Endpoint may optionally be specified, to constrain what Connections are accepted.

 The Listen() Action returns a Listener object.
-Once Listen() has been called, properties added to the Preconnection have no effect on the Listener and the Preconnection can be disposed of or reused.
+Once Listen() has been called, any changes to the Preconnection MUST NOT have any effect on the Listener.
+The Preconnection can be disposed of or reused, e.g., to create another Listener.

 Listening continues until the global context shuts down, or until the Stop action is performed on the Listener object: